SoftEng-HEIGVD/Teaching-HEIGVD-SCALA-Play-Framework-Examples/README.md

 # Teaching-HEIGVD-SCALA-Play-Framework-Examples
-Amazing basic examples of Play Framework applications in Scala!
+Here is an example of a basic Play Framework application that manages web pages and a REST API!